Security Lighting Options & Locations for Earlier, Darker Nights

 In addition to the areas around your home you should light up, you also need to consider how your outdoor lights are positioned.
 Simply placing lights in the area where you need light isn't enough.

 For the most effective security lighting around your home, use a variety of different types of light for different applications.

 To cover the widest area and make the most of your outdoor lighting, it's best to place them high up and cast the light downwards.
 This is referred to as downlighting.

 Downlighting is sometimes referred to as moonlighting.
-The lights are normally place in trees, along high rafters and ceilings, or recessed into hollow openings.
+The lights are normally placed in trees, along with high rafters and ceilings, or recessed into hollow openings.
 They are best for casting a wide area of light around the home, which is why they provide excellent security lighting.

 Downlighting enhances safety and security, ideally suited for walkways, steps, and to help avoid tripping hazards.
 They can also be used to highlight architectural element and mark off landscaping areas.
 If you have a patio, deck, or pool/spa area, downlights are the way to go.